srl-labs/containerlab/docs/manual/published-ports.md

 docker exec -it <mysocketio-node-name> /bin/sh -c "cat socket*"
 ```

-This command will display all the logs for the shared sockets.
+This command will display all the logs for the published ports.
 If something is not right, you will see the erros in the log.

 [^1]: https://mysocket.readthedocs.io/en/latest/about/about.html#build-on-a-global-anycast-network
 [^2]: https://mysocket.readthedocs.io/en/latest/about/about.html#features